Skip to content

 CLI Commands

-All botminter operations use the bm CLI binary.
-Install it with cargo install --path crates/bm or build with cargo build -p bm.
+BotMinter provides two CLI binaries: bm (operator-facing) and bm-agent (agent-facing).
+Install both with cargo install --path crates/bm or build with cargo build -p bm.

 Team creation